SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 end
 nothing  # hide
 ```

-Standard methods have difficulties to solve the NPZD problem accurately for loose tolerances or large time step sizes, since negative values in the ``N``-component typically result in an ongoing decrease in ``N``.
+Standard methods have difficulties to solve the NPZD problem accurately for loose tolerances or large time step sizes.
+Because once negative values in the ``N``-component occur, then this will lead to a further decrease in ``N`` and thus completely inaccurate solutions.

 ```@example NPZD
 using OrdinaryDiffEq, PositiveIntegrators